ESIPFed/data-help-desk/docs/for_organizers/what_you_need/advertising.md

 1. Establish key contacts to work with advertising data help desk presence
 1. Beyond what each organization will contribute, it is important to establish key contacts at those organizations to work with.
-1. With some meeting host organizations, the Virtual Data Help Desk is more closely associated with a specific section or the Career Central component, whereas with others it is not.
 1. If society Y is hosting a meeting, it is important to establish who at society Y can help with ensuring that the Data Help Desk receives prominent placement in any digital materials, including the main meeting website.